R-a-Moore/intro_aws/README.md

 ![get instance ip](https://user-images.githubusercontent.com/47668244/185581003-1ca1a982-8b4a-4a87-b7aa-92bb39aa932c.png)

-install nodejs

-migrate data

-navigate to app folder

-edit security group to add another rule to allow port 3000 to all

-npm start

-configure reverse proxy

-HINT: scp to migrate data from localhost to ec2 rsync also works

-create documentation of everything we have done since morning

 ### Migrating Files

-Secure Copy (SCP) command.
+Secure Copy (SCP) command is a command used to migrate data to and from instances or directories in the terminal; `scp -i "ssh key"" -r "your file" "destination host":"destination directory"`

 `-i` identify

 `-r` for when the file you're copying isn't in the same directory that your currently in

-`scp -i "ssh key"" -r "your file" "destination host":"destination directory"`

 for example: `scp -i eng122.pem -r C:\Users\Raphael\GitHub\week4\intro_aws\app ~/ubuntu@ec2-18-203-172-115.eu-west-1.compute.amazonaws.com:`